 #4 Buying on Credit (Or buying what you cannot afford)

 Only buy on credit what you have the money to pay off at the end of the month.
 Carrying a balance on a credit card and making only the minimum payments will cost you big money in the end.
-Let’s look at an example of an average new kitchen dishwasher that was purchased on credit:
+With interest charges and fees, what started off costing a few hundred can skyrocket into thousands.
+That is a real premium to pay for purchasing with credit!

 #5 Not Tracking Your Spending on at Least a Weekly Basis